-Senior debt(2) Long-term issuer and senior debt ratings provide an assessment of the risk that an issuer will not be able to meet its financial obligations in accordance with the terms under which an obligation has been issued.
+Long-term issuer and senior debt ratings provide an assessment of the risk that an issuer will not be able to meet its financial obligations in accordance with the terms under which an obligation has been issued.
+Credit ratings are based on quantitative and qualitative considerations relevant to the issuer, and the relative ranking of claims.
 Issuers and senior debt rated AA is ranked in the second highest of 10 categories.
 It is considered to be of superior credit quality, with capacity for payment considered to be high.
 The credit quality of issuers and obligations rated AA differs from the highest AAA category only to a small degree and is unlikely to be significantly susceptible to future events.
 The AA category is further denoted by the subcategories "high" and "low".
 The absence of a "high" or "low" indicates a rating in the middle of the category.